-On a Peninsula in Cecil County, Maryland--that’s where you’ll find Elk Neck State Park.
-If you’re looking for variety, this park has it with 2,370 acres of marshlands, sandy shores, wooded areas, and white clay cliffs.
+Located on a stunning Peninsula, Elk Neck State Park is a great park to visit for RV lovers who want a lot of variety.
+The park is located within Cecil County, Maryland and features 2,370 acres of marshlands, sandy shores, wooded areas, and white clay cliffs.
 This diverse peninsula is surrounded by the Chesapeake Bay on its western side and the Elk River on its eastern side, and it just so happens to be that this river is where the park got its name.
+The park first came to be in 1936 when naturalist Dr. William Abbott donated his holdings along the Elk River to the state for use as a state park.

 RV Rentals in Elk Neck State Park